Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 audio, held video within milliseconds of the audio clock and recorded zero AAudio underrun callbacks/samples.
 Decoder recreation around the restored-position seek also completed successfully without Vulkan/wgpu validation or device-loss errors.

+The direct path was subsequently revalidated after removing Sanctuary's local wgpu-hal fork.
+Upstream wgpu-hal 29.0.4 `open_with_callback` successfully created the Vulkan device with the Android AHardwareBuffer/foreign-queue extensions and an explicit sampler-YCbCr feature in the `VkDeviceCreateInfo` chain; `create_device_from_hal` then returned the normal wgpu `Device`/`Queue`.
+Strict direct playback again reached the PRIVATE AImage -> AHardwareBuffer -> Vulkan YCbCr presentation path with no wgpu/device errors, confirming that no wgpu-hal source modification is required.

 Strict `mediacodec-readback` initially exposed a device-specific surface-format issue: an unconstrained CPU ImageReader received Qualcomm UBWC `0x7fa30c06`; its U/V row and